oguztonyali/2023-01-17-01-documentation-automation/README.md

   I plan to use Python and Tkinter for the project.
 GUI is will be faster than just use as script.

-  DISCLAIMER: This is written by a new software developer.
+  <b>DISCLAIMER:</b> This is written by a new software developer.
 While using this program please consider this and check every step manually.

 # 2023-01-17-01-documentation-automation